To help out, we wanted to outline the difference between 3 options and explain what needs to be done without accidentally breaching the Act.

 To be upfront, we in no way encourage uptaking any these rent adjustment options.
 But we know that under the right circumstances these options could end up in a win-win result for both landlords and tenants.
 It's up to you to determine if any of these options are suitable for your specific tenancy.

 No matter which option applies to you, we recommend that you put it in writing.
 Under the Residential Tenancies Act, by granting a tenancy agreement, you have given your tenants the right to occupy the premises in exchange for them paying the agreed rent until the tenancy comes to an end.
 So by altering rent, you're creating a variation to the tenancy agreement.
 We recommend having it signed by both parties outlining the specific terms of the arrangement.
+If you're currently managing your tenancy with myRent, you can create these alterations and agreement through Rent Settings.

 In certain circumstances, landlords can choose to suspend the rent payments entirely for a period of time.
 You would normally offer a rent-free period for a fixed amount of time, then decide later if a longer rent-free period is appropriate and necessary.